“Why can’t they let [Judy Garland] be pleasingly plump and keep her weight and health up?” – Ida Jean Kain, 1949

 December 13, 1945: William Inge mentioned Decca’s latest album release of songs from The Harvey Girls in his “Record Album” column.
 He didn’t care much for Virginia O’Brien’s rendition of “The Wild, Wild West.”

-December 13, 1945: Here’s an interesting article about top salaries in the U.S. and Hollywood occupied most of the positions.
-It’s interesting that Fred MacMurray was the top earner of movie stars and even more interesting that Deanna Durbin was the highest paid actress at an annual salary of $326,491.
+December 13, 1945: Here’s an interesting article about top salaries in the U.S., and Hollywood occupied most of the positions.
+Fred MacMurray was the top earner of movie stars and Deanna Durbin was the highest-paid actress at an annual salary of $326,491.
 Judy’s listed as earning $227, 013.

-December 13, 1949: Here’s an interesting article written by Ida Jean Kain for “The Evening Times” in Sayre, Pennsylvania (and probably published elsewhere).
-Kain bemoans Hollywood’s (and MGM’s) insistence that their actresses stay insanely thin (much like today).
+December 13, 1949: Here’s an article, written by Ida Jean Kain for “The Evening Times” in Sayre, Pennsylvania (and probably published elsewhere), that is a rarity in that Kain bemoans Hollywood’s (and MGM’s) insistence that their actresses stay insanely thin (much like today).
 She remarked that Judy looked much better heavier than bone thin.
 She also talks about the real cause of Judy’s “temperament” which she believed was plain old nervous exhaustion.

 December 13, 1950: Here’s a fun ad for MGM Records releases including Summer Stock.

-December 13, 1959: The Wizard of Oz was aired on CBS-TV for the second time.
-The first broadcast was in 1956.
-The success of this showing convinced CBS that annual broadcasts would be popular (and lucrative) and indeed they were.
-The annual broadcasts became a yearly tradition through 1991 when it switched over to the cable networks via Turner Entertainment.
+December 13, 1959: A TV milestone.
+The Wizard of Oz was broadcast on CBS TV for the second time.
+The first broadcast was three years earlier in 1956, but this is the broadcast that was the first of the annual broadcasts that became a uniquely American tradition.
+The success of this second broadcast convinced CBS that annual broadcasts would be popular (and lucrative) and indeed they were.
+The annual broadcasts became a yearly tradition through 1991 when it switched over to cable networks via Turner Entertainment.

 December 13, 1960: Here’s another ad for Judy’s latest album for Capitol Records, “That’s Entertainment!”
 The album is one of Judy’s best.
 Some people place it at the #1 spot.